 The standard mortgage portfolio is quite idealised and, in reality, most mortgage pools underlying RMBS structures differ from them a lot.
 Accordingly, the ratings agencies adjust their expected default frequencies and costs of sale for each loan depending on its characteristics.

-For example, by observing that the likelihood of default is strongly correlated with a mortgage’s loan to value ratio (LVR, or the percentage of the value of the property which has been borrowed), they alter their expectations depending on each loan as shown in table two.
+For example, by observing that the likelihood of default is strongly correlated with a mortgage’s loan to value ratio (LVR, or the percentage of the value of the property which has been borrowed), they alter their expectations depending on each loan as shown in Table 2.
 Note that the standard portfolio consists of mortgages with an LVR of 75%; accordingly, its adjustment factor is flat.

 They continue this process for each of the characteristics of loans in the standard portfolio (some affecting default frequency, some affecting costs of sale) and aggregate the adjustments.

-For example, in the recently issued Pepper Residential Securities Trust No. 12 (PRS 12), Standard and Poor’s applied the adjustments shown below in table three.
+For example, in the Pepper Residential Securities Trust No. 12 (PRS 12), Standard and Poor’s applied the adjustments shown below in Table 3.

-By aggregating the changes in table three, table four shows the final expected loss levels for PRS 12’s pool of mortgages at each rating.
+By aggregating the changes in Table 3, Table 4 shows the final expected loss levels for PRS 12’s pool of mortgages at each rating.

 How do they rate each tranche?

-RMBS consist of a pool of mortgages which service a tiered liability structure, whereby investors at the bottom earn a higher rate of interest in return for absorbing losses resulting from the mortgages first.
+RMBS consist of a pool of mortgages which service a tiered liability structure, whereby investors on the lowest rung earn a higher rate of interest in return for absorbing losses first.
 This serves to protect investors at the top of the structure.
 How much of a pool’s losses are felt by investors depends on where they sit in the capital structure.

 Ratings agencies look at the expected loss percentage for each rating level and compare this to the amount of support investors in each tranche have underneath them.
-For example, table five shows the ratings outcomes for PRS 12.
+For example, Table 5 shows the ratings outcomes for PRS 12.

 Ratings provide a tool for easy comparisons between different “credits”, however it’s often difficult to identify exactly what they mean.
 One of the useful things about RMBS is that by virtue of their clearly defined underlying asset pools, we can tell exactly what a rating means.